PyramidPHP/PyramidPHP/README.md

 This means it allows you to do your work if you want link dependencies in a non-constrained way (warning you about it but assuming you are a responsible developer and supporting you by providing out-of-box testing tools to verify you expectations).
-Furthermore, it lets you freeze and export your dependency tree/s by packing it into .phar file, and by that allowing you to export them in a change-resistant manner without managing and tracking bloated and obscure .lock files.
+Furthermore, it lets you to capture and consolidate your dependency tree/s by packing it into .phar file, and by that allowing you to keep them in a change-resistant solid manner without managing and tracking changes in bloated and obscure .lock files.

 ---